RikkiGibson/DreamPotato/README.md

 Notes:
 - "Save As Folder" is a convenient way to extract individual `.vmi`/`.vms` saves from your `.vmu`/`.bin` memory card file.
 - You can rename the `.vmi`/`.vms` file pairs whatever you want, as long as the filenames match.
 DreamPotato will continue to pick them up and the on-VMU filenames will be preserved.
-    - For example, if I have `S.ARCADIA001.vms` and `S.ARCADIA.vmi` files, I could rename them to `My file.vms` and `My file.vmi`, and the game will continue to recognize those files.
+    - For example, if I have `S.ARCADIA001.vms` and `S.ARCADIA001.vmi` files, I could rename them to `My file.vms` and `My file.vmi`, and the game will continue to recognize those files.
 - You can put any non-`.vmi`/`.vms` items in the folder you want and DreamPotato will ignore them.
 - DreamPotato doesn't watch the opened folder, so if you manually make changes in it, you need to reopen the folder in DreamPotato for the changes to get picked up.